1 Day Zooming through Zürich

 • $15.95 - box of Läderach chocolate from the Zürich airport

-If you’re already in Zürich you can forgo the train ticket.
-I actually spent my “one day” in Zürich as two half days, arriving in the afternoon after traveling from Interlaken and departing from Zürich Airport the next morning.
+If you’re already in Zürich, you can forgo the train ticket.
+I actually spent my “one day” in Zürich as two half days, arriving in the afternoon after traveling back from Interlaken and departing from Zürich Airport the next morning.
 Assuming you’re actually spending a single day in Zürich, you won’t require a hotel room like I did.
 If you’re on a tighter budget, consider cutting out souvenirs—otherwise this is a relatively inexpensive itinerary!

 What to Wear in Zürich?